Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experiments

-\paragraph{Extension to Dynamic Generalization.} To answer the third question, we further evaluate TAD in more general settings with different observations, dynamics, and/or actions.
-As TAD utilizes all historical information to infer the environment, it can be directly applied to these settings.
-We design task distribution with different embodiments (Acrobot-Cartpole-Pendulum, Walker-Cheetah-Hopper), as well as different dynamics (Cheetah-run$\_$mass, Walker-walk$\_$mass).
-Table~\ref{table_dynamic} shows that TAD can achieve much greater performance and better convergence compared to Dreamer, which indicates TAD’s potential in further handling dynamic generalization and even cross-embodiment tasks.
-More details about the environments and results are in Appendix E.1.
+\paragraph{Extension to dynamics generalization.} To address the third question, we evaluate TAD in more general settings involving variations in observations, dynamics, and/or action spaces.
+Since TAD infers task information with all historical information, it can be directly applied to these settings without modification.
+We construct task distributions with different embodiments (Acrobot-Cartpole-Pendulum, Walker-Cheetah-Hopper), as well as different dynamics (Cheetah-run$\_$mass, Walker-walk$\_$mass).
+More details and results are provided in Appendix E.2, where TAD demonstrates substantially stronger performance than the baselines, highlighting its potential for dynamics generalization and even cross-embodiment adaptation.